nitz98/benchmark-eks-setup/README.md

 Created paramaterized job for deployment of multiple apps to eks cluster.
 User can select namespace, app name and tag which he want to deploy.
-Tag will be automatically fetched from ECR using groovy script.
+Tag will be automatically fetched from ECR using groovy script based on app name.
 Groovy script is available in kubernetes folder.

 ![Deploy Job Image](./images/deployjob.png)